k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Autodigging and forcefight-digging can sear you
 - Fix: Silver dragon scaled armor was not granting cold resistance
 - Fix: bracers are plural, not singular
+- Fix: a couple places where traps could spawn on top of altars